trentagon/trentagon.github.io/index.md

 I study planetary science and astrobiology.
 This is my [Curriculum Vitae](assets/tthomas_cv.pdf).

-Warning: some of these links are empty.
+Warning: some (most) of these links are empty.
 Give me a minute.
+I am redesigning.

 ### Personal.